What is porting a mortgage, and how does it work?

 If you're borrowing more money on top of your original mortgage, you might also have to pay arrangement fees.
 If a different interest rate applies to your additional borrowing, consider how much this'll cost over the full mortgage term as well - even an increase of just 1% can make a big difference to the cost of your mortgage.

-It’s a good idea to speak to an expert mortgage broker about this.
-You probably have more options than you think.
+It's a good idea to speak to an expert mortgage broker about this.
+There are often more options available than first meets the eye.
 A specialist broker can help you navigate the complicated property world and could potentially save you thousands.

 Can a bank refuse to port a mortgage?

-- Your new property doesn’t meet the lender’s criteria
+- The new property doesn't meet the lender's criteria

-- Your current home is in negative equity
+- The current home is in negative equity

 There are many reasons your mortgage affordability might have changed since you got your current mortgage.
-For example, if your credit score has fallen, you’ve started a new job recently or you’ve gone self-employed, you might not pass your lender’s affordability checks.
+For example, if your credit score has fallen, you've started a new job recently, or you've gone self-employed, you might not pass your lender's affordability checks.
 This can be frustrating, especially if you know you could afford the repayments.
-But it’s a very common problem and isn’t a sign that you’ve done anything wrong or you’ll be unable to get a mortgage in future.
+But it's a very common problem and isn't a sign that you've done anything wrong, or that you'll be unable to get a mortgage in the future.

-If this happens to you, don’t fret!
-We’ve helped thousands of home movers and buyers discover how they could afford their dream home, even if their lender has refused to port their mortgage previously.
+If this happens to you, don't fret!
+We've helped thousands of home movers and buyers find ways to afford the home they want, even if their lender has refused to port their mortgage previously.
+Start here today.

-When is it not a good idea to port my mortgage?
+When is it not a good idea to port a mortgage?

-Porting your mortgage can be a smart move if you have a good interest rate and you’re happy with the current terms.
+Porting a mortgage can be a smart move if you have a good interest rate and are happy with your current mortgage terms.
 It can also help you avoid early repayment charges.

 However, it can have downsides too:

-1. You might miss out on better mortgage offers elsewhere
+1. You could miss better mortgage deals elsewhere

-2. Borrowing more money can be expensive and unnecessarily complicated
+2. Borrowing more can be costly and complex

 Don't forget to factor valuation fees, arrangement fees, and legal fees into your calculations when working out how expensive it would be to port your mortgage.
 This might mean it's a smarter move to remortgage, or sell your property and start a new mortgage deal all together.